planeer/squarespace-events-extractor/README.md

-# squarespace-events-extractor
+# squarespace-extractor

-Extract events from squarespace, so they can be reused elsewhere.
+Extract events or blogs from squarespace, so they can be reused elsewhere.
 Square space does not offer this option, which is really problematic if you need it and you have hundreds of events on it.

+## Events

-## Usage
+### Usage

 ```commandline
 usage: Extract squarespace events into json [-h] [-o OUTPUT] [-p PARSED_EVENTS] [-v] -s SITE [-e EVENTS_NAME]